MetaMask/metamask-docs/wallet/reference/rpc-api.md

 An object containing the following metadata of the token to watch:

-- `type` - Currently only supports `ERC20`.
+- `type` - Supports ERC-20, ERC-721, and ERC-1155 tokens.
+  Support for ERC-721 and ERC-1155 tokens is currently experimental and limited to the extension (not on mobile).
 - `options` - An object containing:
   - `address` - The address of the token contract.
-  - `symbol` - The symbol of the token, up to 11 characters.
+  - `symbol` - The symbol of the token, up to 11 characters (optional for ERC-20 tokens).
-  - `decimals` - The number of token decimals.
+  - `decimals` - The number of token decimals (optional for ERC-20 tokens).
-  - `image` - A URL string of the token logo.
+  - `image` - A URL string of the token logo (optional for ERC-20 tokens).
+  - `tokenId` - The unique identifier of the NFT (required for ERC-721 and ERC-1155 tokens).

 #### Returns